 My Mother had a heart for hurting people.
 She took action when ever she was able.
 I didn’t have that kind of concern for people until well into adulthood and being an active member of my church.
 I found my own niche in the church and got started with collecting used clothing for the needy.

 For a short period of time, I worked/volunteered at an office that helped hurting and needy people.
 Sometimes, all a person wanted was to talk.
 Others needed help in finding a job.
-Still others called for Pastoral counseling (the director and worker was a Pastor).
+Still others called for Pastoral counseling (the director and my co worker was a Pastor).

-I started to fill drained of life because the task of helping people and feeling their pains was simply overwhelming.
+I started to feel drained of life because the task of helping people and feeling their pains was simply overwhelming.
 It’s no wonder people have mental breakdowns.
 Life can be too overwhelming for some minds to take.

 Still Got It!